Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) was released on November 18, 2024 (November 19, Japan time)!

-Below are some quotes from the official What's new release article and its contents.
+Here are some excerpts from the official What's New release article and its contents:

-MySQL 8.0.39 includes several security enhancements and bug fixes, improving database availability when dealing with large numbers of tables, and mitigating InnoDB issues related to redo logs and index handling.
-Aurora MySQL 3.08 also includes multiple availability improvements to reduce database restarts, improved memory management telemetry with new CloudWatch metrics, optimizations for major version upgrades from Aurora MySQL 2 to 3, and general improvements to memory management and observability.
+MySQL 8.0.39 includes several security enhancements and bug fixes, as well as improvements to improve database availability when dealing with large numbers of tables and to mitigate InnoDB issues related to redo logs and index processing.
+Aurora MySQL 3.08 also includes several availability improvements to reduce database restarts, improved memory management telemetry with new CloudWatch metrics, optimizations for major version upgrades from Aurora MySQL 2 to 3, and general improvements to memory management and observability.

 Next, let's check out the release notes.

-In addition to increased availability and improvements, it looks like a lot of metrics have been added.
+In addition to increased availability and improvements, it appears that many metrics have been added.

 CloudWatch Metrics

-Three new Amazon CloudWatch metrics have been added to enable users to monitor the InnoDB purge process:
+Three new Amazon CloudWatch metrics have been added to help users monitor the InnoDB purge process:

 PurgeBoundary